-- Styles of Screwdrivers
+Quicklist: Types of Screwdrivers

-History of Screw Drivers
+History of Screwdrivers

 However, not many things have changed about the screwdriver since the Middle Ages and the only innovations in the past several centuries have been in the material used and the shape of the drives and the handle designs.

-Common Types of Drives
+Different Types of Screwdrivers

-Care must be applied when using this screwdriver as hard pressure can cause the screwdriver to slip and scratch the surface of the material or embed itself in your hand.
+Care must be applied when using this type of screwdriver, as hard pressure can cause the screwdriver to slip and scratch the surface of the material or embed itself in the user’s hand.